Written by Richard Cook on 20 August 2018. Posted in Nomadic Life

 Things you'll need: Bring your Credit Card and Driver's license to reserve a bike.
 Clothes for changing weather (rain jacket, layers, etc) highly reccomended as the weather can quickly change in the Boulder area.

 At Nomadic we are all about the intersection of bikes, travel and life.
 We believe bikes make life better and have a positive impact on many of the issues that face us today.
 Nomadic strives to help you take your bike on your travels or get more utility from your bike around town.
 We have some fantastic travel bikes, E-bikes, commuter bikes, Fat Bikes, trailers and carriers lifestyle gifts and bicycle touring and travel gear.
-Let us know what you're looking for and please stop by Nomadic World Headquarters in Boulder or contact us.
+Let us know what you're looking for Set up an appointment at Nomadic Headquarters in Longmont or contact us.

-We stock a large inventory of folding bikes and we have the Dahon Mu Rohloff, Vitesse I7, Mariner, Visc, and the entire line available.
+We stock a large inventory of folding bikes and we have the Vitesse I7, Mariner, Visc, and the entire line available.
 What's a folding bike you ask?
-Checkout the Dahon Mu Rohloff model featuring a Gates Belt Drive and the incredible Rohloff 14 Speed internal transmission hub.
+Checkout the Dahon Mu N360 which we have modified with a Gates Belt Drive.
 It is quite likely the most capable Cycle Touring Folding Bike ever made.
 We are the only dealer adapting Dahon for Gates Belt Drive.

 We have both stock and optimized Prodigy and Tempo E-Bikes, Fat Bikes and a full line of Dahon folding bikes available.
 We can help you find the bike that is best for you.
 We're here to help you get the most out of your ride, whether around town or around the world!
 In addition to our lines of Folding Bikes we also have a range of touring and travel gear.
 Whether you drive, fly, RV, boat or sail on your travels, we have solutions to help you take your bike.